 Note: Under sub.
-(6), wood floor joists that are perpendicular to the foundation wall can extend beyond the foundation wall by a distance of up to the depth of the initial to the control of the initial to the control
+(6), wood floor joists that are perpendicular to the foundation wall can extend beyond the foundation wall by a distance of up to the depth of the joint

 Note: Subsection (1) (d) requires a full-width sill plate for floor joists over open-core masonry units.